Checkmk/checkmk/CONTRIBUTING.md

 [Zen of Python](https://www.python.org/dev/peps/pep-0020/).

 Checkmk is mostly written in Python.
-At the moment the most of the code base is using Python 2.7.
-We are already preparing to change to Python 3, but this will take some time.
-We plan to finish this until 2020.
-For the moment Python 2.7 is the language to use.
+At the moment the most of the code base is using Python 3.7.

 Only rely on non-standard modules that are mentioned in the `Pipfile`.
 <!--- TODO: How to add new modules? -->

 ### Agent plugins: Supported Python versions

-The agent plugins need to be executed on older Linux systems which may have very old Python versions available.
-For this reason we need to use the old Python 2.5 compatible syntax here.
+The agent plugins are however available Python 2 compatible.
+These Python 2 variants (.py2 ending in agents/plugins) will (in the future) be generated automatically from the Python 3 scripts, so no Python 2 script needs to be programmed.

-On the monitored host we use Python for some popular agent plugins (like `mk_logwatch`).
-These are currently built to support Python 2.5 to Python 2.7.
+The Python 2 compatible plugins are compatible with Python 2.5 up to 2.7.

 Python plugins that are incompatible to 2.5, for example because some 3rd party library is not available with 2.5, need to be syntax compatible with 2.5 for the moment, but are allowed to terminate with a helpful error message about this incompatibility.

 Use `#!/usr/bin/env python` as shebang.